Rural Homes

 Chemical DPC injection involves drilling 12mm diameter holes at approximately 150mm centres into masonry, typically 150mm above ground level.
 Silicone-based or resin-based cream is injected and diffuses through capillaries to create a water-repellent barrier.

-This works most effectively in standard brick with regular mortar courses.
+This works best in standard brick with regular mortar courses.
 It is problematic to ineffective in solid stone walls, flint walls, and rubble-cored construction where uniform chemical saturation cannot be achieved.
-It should be completely avoided in cob and earth buildings where it can cause major structural damage.
+It should be completely avoided in cob and earth buildings where it can cause serious structural damage.

 Current UK costs for chemical DPC injection run £40-70 per linear metre for injection alone and £60-195 per linear metre including replastering.
 Full treatment of a semi-detached house typically costs £2,000-5,000.